steakknife/sh-chnode/README.md

 Configuring
 -----------
-On the Mac Chnode.sh will find installed Nodes in `/usr/local/Cellar/node`.
+On the Mac, Chnode will find installed Nodes in `/usr/local/Cellar/node`.
 If you've got installations somewhere else, set the `NODES` variable to an **array of paths** of **individual versions**:
 ```sh